Homophobic, Biphobic and Transphobic Hate Crime - Prosecution Guidance

 With reference to interpretation, it should be noted that section 28(1)(b) of the Crime and Disorder Act 1998, which refers to racial hostility, has been held to be wide enough to include hostility towards one member of such a group, since section 6(c) of the Interpretation Act 1978 provides that "words in the plural include the singular" unless the contrary intention appears, and no such contrary intention appears in the provision.

 In addition, the circumstances include those where an offence is motivated by hostility towards a third party, based on the relevant characteristic, who is not present: see Taylor v DPP EWHC 1202 (Admin).
-Accordingly, an offence committed against one person (or many persons) but motivated by hostility towards another person or persons on the basis of their perceived sexual orientation or transgender identity would seem to satisfy the statutory test.
+Accordingly, an offence committed against one person (or many persons) but motivated by hostility towards another person or persons on the basis of their perceived sexual orientation or being transgender would seem to satisfy the statutory test.

 The following cases on racially and religiously aggravated offences illustrate the approach that the courts have adopted when interpreting the law: